mecid/mecid.github.io/_posts/2020-07-29-using-mapkit-with-swiftui.md

     }
 }
 ```
-In the example above, we use *MKMapRect* to calculate the rectange that is able to show all the pins on the map at once.
+In the example above, we use *MKMapRect* to calculate the rectangle that is able to show all the pins on the map at once.

 #### Conclusion
 I am happy to see that Apple provides us more views to use in SwiftUI.
 I hope to see 100% coverage of UIKit views in SwiftUI anytime in the future.
 But let's learn the things that we have right now.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!